-Attribute Attribute Value query_filter_cache_size Parameter clause to specify the maximum size of the query filter cache in bytes.
+Attribute Attribute Value q_table_clause Parameter clause to specify the storage clause for the DR\$INDEX_NAME\$Q table.
+Specify the storage and tablespace clauses to add to the end of the internal CREATE INDEX statements.
+To understand the purpose of DR\$INDEX_NAME\$Q, see Oracle Text Application Developer's Guide. query_filter_cache_size Parameter clause to specify the maximum size of the query filter cache in bytes.
 The query filter cache is allocated out of the shared pool, so its maximum size must be smaller than the shared pool size.
 When this storage preference is set at the partition level, it is implicitly set at the index level.
-The default is 0. r_table_clause Parameter clause for dr\$indexname\$R table creation.
+The default is 0.
+Note: Starting in Oracle Database Release 21c, CTXFILTERCACHE is deprecated, and also CTX_FILTER_CACHE_STATISTICS and QUERY_FILTER_CACHE_SIZE. r_table_clause Parameter clause for dr\$indexname\$R table creation.
 Specify storage and tablespace clauses to add to the end of the internal CREATE TABLE statement.
 The \$R table is the rowid table.
 The default clause is: 'LOB (DATA) STORE AS (CACHE) ' If you modify this attribute, always include this clause for good performance.
-Note : When you set the COMPATIBLE database parameter to 18.1 or higher, all Oracle Text indexes are created using the default FAST_DML option, that is, the indexes will not have the \$R mapping table. s_table_clause Parameter clause for dr\$indexname\$S table creation.
+Note : When you set the COMPATIBLE database parameter to 18.1 or higher, all Oracle Text indexes are created using the default FAST_DML option, that is, the indexes will not have the \$R mapping table. s_table_clause Parameter clause for dr\$ indexname \$S table creation.
 Specify storage and tablespace clauses to add to the end of the internal CREATE TABLE statement.
 The default clause is nocompress.
 For performance reasons, \$S table must be created on a tablespace with db block size >= 4K without overflow segment and without a PCTTHRESHOLD clause.
 If \$S is created on a tablespace with db block size < 4K, or is created with an overflow segment or with PCTTHRESHOLD clause, then appropriate errors will be raised during CREATE INDEX.
 The S table is the table that stores SDATA section values.
-If this clause is specified for a storage preference in an index without SDATA, then it will have no effect on the index, and index creation will still succeed. save_copy Parameter clause to specify saving the document to the \$D index table.
+If this clause is specified for a storage preference in an index without SDATA, then it will have no effect on the index, and index creation will still succeed. save_copy Parameter clause to specify saving the document to the $\tilde{D}$ index table.
 Specify this clause to use the forward index feature for increasing the query performance while calculating snippets.
 Set it to PLAINTEXT to save the copy of a document in the \$D table in the plaintext format.
 This improves the performance of snippet generation, since it does not invoke the datastore or filter to fetch the text.
 This also improves the performance of highlight.
 Set it to FILTERED to save the copy of a document in the \$D table in the filtered (HTML) format.
 This improves the performance of highlight and markup, but requires more disk space than plaintext format.
 It is less efficient for snippets generation, since the HTML markup must be removed during the creation of snippets.
-The default is ${\tt NONE},$ and the copy of a document is not saved in the ${\tt \$D}$ table.
+The default is ${\tt NONE},$ and the copy of a document is not saved in the ${\tt SD}$ table.